 Edward Boyle Library

-The Edward Boyle Library contains the research collections for science, engineering and social sciences, and the level 13 Research Hub (currently closed) for staff and postgraduates.
+The Edward Boyle Library contains the research collections for science, engineering and social sciences, and the level 13 Research Hub for staff and postgraduates.
 There are bookable study spaces for individual silent study and accessible student studies.
 Read about disabled access.

 Edward Boyle Library opening times